 Škoda Octavia RS Wagon

 Škoda, while being part of the Volkswagen Group, used to be seen as the runt of the pack.
 That is certainly no longer the case, as the Czech carmaker is now easily on par with its German cousins (along with Spanish brand SEAT), offering quality builds, plentiful features and technologies and great styling to boot.
-It also, as it the case for the forthcoming Octavia RS Wagon (due on sale in the early part of 2021), is a dab hand at producing a scintillating station wagon.
+It also has a very hot station wagon up its sleeves: the Octavia RS.

 Volvo V60 Cross Country

 Volvo and station wagons go together like two peas in a pod, with the Swedish carmaker’s late-90s V70 wagon being an icon among people-moving workhorses.
-Today, the company is at the top of its game when it comes to design and safety features, and these are both evident in the upcoming 2021 Volvo V60 Cross Country.
-For starters, Volvo has kitted out the upcoming V60 with a suite of off-road abilities, meaning you can take it on rougher terrain without needing to worry too much about ground clearance and handling.
-Of course, for much rockier terrain a SUV will be more suitable.
+Today, the company is at the top of its game when it comes to design and safety features, and these are both evident in the Volvo V60 Cross Country.

 Mazda 6 Atenza Wagon

+Finally, a non-Euro entry!
 Like most other Japanese car marques in Australia, Mazda’s primary source of revenue comes from its SUV range.
-The Mazda6 is the sole wagon variant in its repertoire and can be had in one of four variants.
-We’ve gone for the range-topping Atenza variant, which gains all the specs and features of the three models beneath it, but adds a larger 7-inch digital driver display, ventilated front seats (to keep your tushy cool in summer) and Nappa leather upholstery at every turn.
+The Mazda6 is the sole station wagon in its repertoire and can be had in one of four variants.
+We’ve gone for the range-topping Atenza variant, which gains all the specs and features of the three models beneath it but adds a larger 7-inch digital driver display, ventilated front seats (to keep your rear-end cool in summer) and Nappa leather upholstery at every turn.

 The Mazda brand may not win you as many cool points as some others either, but if you’re on a budget yet need something practical, it’s hard to pass up the opportunity.